PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

   - Once you've received board approval, it's time to send out all the paperwork to your team.
 You _can_ do this yourself based on your templates, but this is one area where we run it through our lawyers because getting it wrong can be very costly...
   - I guarantee you will now spend 80% of the process chasing your team for their signatures.
   - Record all the share options you've allocated in LTSE Equity.
-- You will almost certainly need various types of **insurance** - use <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.embroker.com/">Embroker</a> for this.
+- You will almost certainly need various types of **insurance** - use [Embroker](https://www.embroker.com/) for this.
 Specifically, you should probably get D&O/Management Liability, Errors & Omissions, and Cyber Liability coverage.
 Don't double pay and get Workers Comp - this can be done through Gusto.

 For **business planning** (setting OKRs etc.), I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
 The number one challenge I’ve found is effectively communicating and tracking the output of business planning, and non-ops people _really_ don’t like having to use another platform to track what they’re doing.